 • Further consideration will also be given to individuals who provide evidence of additional certifications and/or training that illustrate commitment to careers in marriage and family therapy.

-• Those admitted to the M.S. in Marital and Family Therapy with a cumulative G.P.A. below 3.0 will be required to participate in an individualized academic assessment and a targeted learning assistance program.
+• Those admitted to the M.S. in Marital and Family Therapy with a cumulative G.P.A. below 3.0 will be required to participate in an individualized academic assessment.

 • Interviews are scheduled with department faculty members.
-On-campus group interviews are scheduled during Fall, Winter, Spring and Summer quarters, while on-campus and telephone interviews are scheduled individually.
+Applicant interviews are scheduled during Fall, Winter, Spring and Summer quarters.
+Interviews may be in person or in virtual meetings in either a group or individual applicant format.

 • Show evidence of professional compatibility, personal qualifications, and motivation to complete a graduate program by obtaining a passing score on the admissions interview with the department's admissions committee.
 Evaluation criteria for the interview include: